Caloundra, Sunshine Coast

 Similar to the RPL program, you will need to pass several theory exams as well as complete practical flight training.
 Further info about the RPL from CASA can be found here: After your RPL/PPL you can go on to study for your Commercial Pilot Licence (CPL).

 Once you have received your Private Pilot Licence, you will be allowed to act as a Pilot in Command and be endorsed.
 You will be able to carry up to five passengers and fly all over Australia.
 The benefit is that you end up with a Private Pilot Licence plus GA licence and an RA licence.
-It would be far more expensive to do this training from start to finish through a GA school.
-You can also obtain the following endorsements: Constant Speed Unit, Multi Engine, Night VFR, Undercarriage Rating, IFR Rating.
+You can also go on to another school to obtain the following endorsements: Constant Speed Unit, Multi Engine, Night VFR, Undercarriage Rating, IFR Rating.

 APPROXIMATE TIME: 4 days